WI3- Steep Snow

 Avg: 3.8 from 160 votes

 |Type:||Ice, Snow, Alpine, 3000 ft (909 m), Grade III|

 |FA:||Fred Beckey, Dick Widrig, Ralph Widrig, August 1948|

-To access North Ridge cross Coleman Glacier laterally until at the base of the ridge.
-From here ascend the to the left of the ridge (crevasse crossings).
+To access the North Ridge, cross Coleman Glacier laterally until at the base of the ridge.
+From here ascend the snow slopes to the left of the ridge (crevasse crossings).
 In the early season and if the snow conditions allow it, the ridge can also be gained from the right (some rockfall danger).
-Once on the ridge, continue towards the .
-Find your way through the ice cliff and proceed on more graduate ice towards the summit cap.
-The last few hundred feet consisted of climbing in steep poorly consolidated snow.
+Once on the ridge, continue towards the serac.
+Find your way through the ice cliff and proceed on more gradual snow/ice towards the summit cap.
+The last few hundred feet becomes steeper, with large exposure over the west face and a possible crevasse crossing near the summit plateau.
 Later in the season this section apparently becomes solidified and a "secret passage" can be found to the left of the steep section and over the crevasses.
 From the summit cap the true summit is reached by a ~20min walk.

-We now believe the serac walls should be climbed around and to the left of the apex of the ice (the passage can't be seen from the ridge unless the traverse left is completed).
-We chose instead to negotiate the serac walls on the right at a spot where we saw the wall narrow down.
-The had little reliable pro and took us well onto the north face.
-Climbing the seracs there involved semi-hanging belay off two screws and ascending a 50ft section of 70-80 degree ice (WI4-?).
+The serac walls can be climbed to the left of the apex of the ice (these pitches can't be seen from the ridge until the traverse left is completed), or often there is a more direct line just right of the ridge crest that may be easier ice climbing or thin ice and mixed.
+Some parties choose instead to negotiate the serac walls on the right where they are steeper (the traverse may have little reliable pro).
+Climbing the seracs there may involve semi-hanging belay off two screws and ascending a 50ft section of 70-80 degree ice (WI4-?).

 Descend via Coleman-Deming route.

 The climb will take the average party 12-18 hours from the Heliotrope ridge camp.